 - Glicemic Balance

-A formula containing the herbs Gymnema sylvestre, bitter melon, chromium and other nutrients can help to stabilise blood sugar levels and lower insulin levels.
+A formula containing the herbs Gymnema sylvestre, bitter melon, chromium and other nutrients can help to stabilize blood sugar levels and lower insulin levels.
 Take 1 to 2 capsules, three times daily with meals.

 Take 1 capsule two or three times daily with meals.
 Berberine helps to improve insulin sensitivity and better blood sugar control.